BernhardRode/aws-infra-sandbox/README.md

 - AWS CLI configured with appropriate credentials
 - Go 1.21 or later
 - AWS CDK CLI installed (`npm install -g aws-cdk`)
-- Optional: inotify-tools for efficient file watching (Linux only)
+- Optional (development only): inotify-tools for efficient file watching (Linux only/Not in CICD)

 ### Quick Start